Health and medical experts have hailed vaccines as being one of the major achievements in the 20th century, but not everyone agrees.

 The flu vaccine is recommended for almost everyone who is six months of age or older.
 There are both shot and nasal spray vaccinations available, which can be used by different people.

 Some people with different allergies can use one type, but not the other.
-It’s important that you check what type of flu vaccine you should get.
+It’s important that you

 Most side effects from the flu vaccine are mild and go away within 1 to 2 days.